zincio/apidocs/source/includes/_returns.md

 Attribute | Type | Description
 --------- | ---- | -----------
 webhooks | Object | A [webhooks object](#webhooks-object) including URLs that will receive POST requests after particular events have finished. cancel_pending | Boolean | Whether or not this request should cancel any pending returns while creating a new return.
 If false, the request will return a `return_in_progress` error code if a pending return already exists.
 Defaults to false. return_address | Object | An [address object](#address-object) from which the return is sent.
 If not provided, the default return address from Amazon will be used.

-You can use the `return_in_progress` error to check the status of your return.
-Just supply an invalid `method_code` like "Dummy Method Code".
-If the return is in progress, you'll get the status back with the error.
-If the return is not yet started, we'll be unable to start a return because the method code does not exist.

 ## Retrieving a return